kartiknair/dhow/README.md

-This is a rewrite of [kartiknair/dhow](https://github.com/kartiknair/dhow), written because I ran into some issues that were hard to debug and was missing some features.
+This is a fork of [kartiknair/dhow](https://github.com/kartiknair/dhow) with some additional features.

 From the original `README`:

 >JSX-powered SSG for Node.js.
 Write logic like React with a directory-structure like Next.js but generate plain HTML with no client side JS.

-I tried to keep this brief since it's mostly for my own convenience and because I hope to get the code changes merged into upstream at some point.
+The changes in this fork are made in the hope that the modifications will eventually be included in the upstream repository.

 ## Getting Started